mantidproject/mantid/docs/source/release/v6.7.0/diffraction.rst

 - It is now possible to mask out detectors in the absorption and multiple scattering calculations :ref:`AbsorptionCorrection <algm-AbsorptionCorrection>`, :ref:`PaalmanPingsAbsorptionCorrection <algm-PaalmanPingsAbsorptionCorrection>`, and :ref:`MultipleScatteringCorrection <algm-MultipleScatteringCorrection>`.
 - Additional, optional, source terms added to the :ref:`EstimateResolutionDiffraction <algm-EstimateResolutionDiffraction>`.
 For instruments with small detector pixels (e.g. SNAP), the size of the source is the overwhelming contributor to the resolution calculation.
 - :ref:`EstimateResolutionDiffraction <algm-EstimateResolutionDiffraction>` will average the resolution from summed pixels.
+- New parameter ``MinimumSignalToNoiseRatio`` has been added to the :ref:`FitPeaks <algm-FitPeaks>` and :ref:`PDCalibration <algm-PDCalibration>` algorithms.
+This will exclude peaks from automated fitting below a threshold signal-to-noise ratio estimated from the data in the fitting window.

 Bugfixes
 ############